 A wide range of strategies that will be pursued to meet the set goals, objectives and targets of this Population Policy have also been outlined.
 During the implementation of this policy, mechanisms will be put in place in the country's action plan to address envisioned set-backs in regard to this policy.
-Some of these set-backs to development include poor planning, poor misappropriation of public funds. investment priorities. resource mismanagement, inappropriate land policies, nepotism the and displacement of people due to ethinic disturbances.
+Some of these set-backs to development include poor planning, poor investment priorities, misappropriation of public funds, resource mismanagement, inappropriate land policies, nepotism and the displacement of people due to ethnic disturbances.